 CoolSculpting targets stubborn fat deposits using controlled cooling to freeze and eliminate unwanted fat cells without downtime.
 Because fat cells freeze at higher temperatures than surrounding tissues, the CoolSculpting device targets these fat cells, delivering a controlled cooling effect that crystallizes them.
 The fat cells die, and over time, your body eliminates them.
 Each CoolSculpting session decreases the number of fat cells in the treated area by up to 25 percent.
 The treated fat cells are gone forever, and fat cells from the untreated areas won’t migrate to replace them.

 One CoolSculpting treatment cycle lasts anywhere from 35 to 75 minutes, depending on the treated area.
 A protective gel pad is placed on the targeted area at the start of the procedure, and when the applicator is first applied, it is not uncommon to feel a pulling or tugging sensation.
 CoolSculpting’s suction applicators cause this sensation as they draw skin and fat into the applicator’s cooling cup.
 Once the cooling begins, the treated area will feel cold (similar to an ice pack) until it goes numb, making the treatment completely tolerable.

-CoolSculpting results can be seen as soon as three weeks after your initial treatment and are permanent.
+CoolSculpting results can be seen as soon as four weeks after your initial treatment and are permanent.
 Your body will continue to eliminate fat cells for one-to-three months after treatment, and most tend to experience full results at the three-month mark.
 If your body weight does happen to fluctuate, this will occur evenly all over your body.

 Thermage = Skin tightening